iCyris/iCyris/README.md

 ### Hi, I'm Cyris 👋

 - 🔭 Currently working on Alibaba (As a Front-End Web Developer)
-- 💫 Interested in CSS Animation, Designing, Music...And any other pretty things
+- 💫 Interested in Music, Designing...And any other pretty things
 - 🏠 Home page at [cyris.moe](https://cyris.moe)
 - 💬 Blog at [sound.cyris.moe](https://sound.cyris.moe)
 - 📩 Reach me by [sending me an email](mailto:i@cyris.moe)